reshmabidikar/slate/source/includes/_invoice.md

 **Response**

-If successful, returns a status code of 200 and a list of custom field objects
+If successful, returns a status code of 200 and a (possibly empty) list of custom field objects.

 ### Modify custom fields for an invoice

-Modify the custom fields associated with an account
+Modify the custom fields associated with an invoice.
+Note that it is not possible to modify the name of a custom field, it is only possible to modify its value.

 **HTTP Request**